piisgaaf/chi2fit/README.md

 # Chi2fit

 Tool for fitting particular probability distributions to empirical cumulative distribution functions.
-Distributions supported are Weibull, Wald (Inverse Gauss), Normal, Exponential, Erlang, and Skewed Exponential.
+Distributions supported are Weibull, Wald (Inverse Gauss), Normal, Exponential, Poisson, Erlang, and Skewed Exponential.

 It uses the Chi-squared Pearson statistic as the likelihood function for fitting.
 This statistic applies to empirical data that is categorial in nature.